Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Abstract

 \section{Abstract}

 The question of which non-interacting Green's function ``best'' describes an interacting many-body electronic system is both of fundamental interest as well as of practical importance in describing electronic properties of materials in a realistic manner.
-Here, we study this question within the framework of Luttinger-Ward theory, an approach where one locates the stationary point of a total energy functional of the one-particle Green's function in order to find the total ground-state energy as well as all one-particle properties such as the density matrix, chemical potential, or the quasiparticle energy spectrum and quasiparticle wave functions.
-Our basic finding is that minimizing the length of the gradient of the total energy functional over non-interacting Green's functions yields a set of self-consistent equations for quasiparticles that is identical to those of the Quasiparticle Self-Consistent $GW$ (QS$GW$) \cite{QPSCGW} approach, thereby providing an {\it a priori} justification for such an approach to electronic structure calculations.
+Here, we study this question within the framework of Baym-Kadanoff theory, an approach where one locates the stationary point of a total energy functional of the one-particle Green's function in order to find the total ground-state energy as well as all one-particle properties such as the density matrix, chemical potential, or the quasiparticle energy spectrum and quasiparticle wave functions.
+For the case of the Klein functional, our basic finding is that minimizing the length of the gradient of the total energy functional over non-interacting Green's functions yields a set of self-consistent equations for quasiparticles that is identical to those of the Quasiparticle Self-Consistent $GW$ (QS$GW$) \cite{QPSCGW} approach, thereby providing an {\it a priori} justification for such an approach to electronic structure calculations.
 In fact, this result is general, applies to any self-energy operator, and is not restricted to any particular approximation, {\it e.g.} the $GW$ approximation for the self-energy.
-The approach also naturally shows why solving the diagonal part of the self-consistent equations is of primary importance while the off-diagonals are of secondary importance, a common observation in the electronic structure literature of self-energy calculations.
+The approach also shows that, when working in the basis of quasiparticle states, solving the diagonal part of the self-consistent Dyson equation is of primary importance while the off-diagonals are of secondary importance, a common observation in the electronic structure literature of self-energy calculations.
+Finally, numerical tests and analytical arguments show that when the Dyson equation produces multiple quasiparticle solutions corresponding to a single non-interacting state, minimizing the length of the gradient translates into choosing the solution with largest quasiparticle weight.